 County and local public works agencies may also undertake detailed implementation planning attendant to the recommended regional arterial street and highway system.
-Such planning can serve as a basis for amendment of the regional transportation system plan, and provide for refining and detailing that plan, including identifying recommended arterial street and highway cross sections and right of way requirements for each segment of arterial street.
-This work can be accomplished as part of jurisdictional highway system planning to be conducted subsequent to the Commission's adoption of the year 2050 regional transportation system plan.
+Such planning can serve as a basis for amendment of VISION 2050, and provide for refining and detailing the plan, including identifying recommended arterial street and highway cross-sections and right-of-way requirements for each segment of arterial street.
+This work can be accomplished as part of jurisdictional highway system planning to be conducted subsequent to the Commission's adoption of VISION 2050.

-Upon completion of county jurisdictional highway system plans, or other detailing and refinement of the arterial street and highway element of the system plan, including preliminary engineering studies, it is recommended that, as appropriate, the Wisconsin Department of Transportation, each county highway and public works agency, and each local public works agency take steps to reserve the required future rights-of-way by means of official mapping, building-setback-line ordinances, land division ordinances, and private deed restrictions.
+Upon completion of county jurisdictional highway system plans, or other detailing and refinement of the arterial street and highway element of VISION 2050, including preliminary engineering studies, VISION 2050 recommends that, as appropriate, WisDOT, each county highway and public works agency, and each local public works agency take steps to reserve the required future rights-of-way by means of official mapping, building-setback-line ordinances, land division ordinances, and private deed restrictions.
 Such prior reservation of right-of-way serves as an expression of governmental intent to acquire land for highway purposes in advance of actual facility construction and thereby not only achieves economies in right-of-way acquisition, but also permits land adjacent to the right of way to be privately purchased and developed or redeveloped with full knowledge of the future highway development proposals.
-The most effective and efficient means of prior reservation of right of way is the use of official mapping powers granted to the Wisconsin Department of Transportation, as well as to counties, cities, villages, and towns in Wisconsin.
+The most effective and efficient means of prior reservation of right of way is the use of official mapping powers granted to WisDOT, as well as to counties, cities, villages, and towns in Wisconsin.

 As available Federal, State, and local funding is limited, it is important that the timing and choice of rehabilitation and timing of reconstruction/replacement of various roadway features (pavement, bridges, and other roadway infrastructure) be done consistent with their life cycle in order to utilize the available funding effectively.
 Thus, sound asset management practices are necessary to effectively utilize the limited funding resources.
-The Plan recommends that WisDOT's federally required asset management plan also include the state trunk highways that are not on the NHS.
-The Plan also proposes that local governments within the Region develop and implement asset management plans for the arterial and nonarterial roadways under their jurisdiction.
+VISION 2050 recommends that WisDOT's federally required asset management plan also include the State trunk highways that are not on the NHS.
+The plan also recommends that local governments within the Region develop and implement asset management plans for the arterial and nonarterial roadways under their jurisdiction.

-The Plan recommends that the Commission, working with WisDOT and local governments, develop a Regional Safety Implementation Plan (RSIP) that will identify a list of intersections and corridors along the Region's arterial streets and highways with the most severe crash rates in each county.
+VISION 2050 recommends that the Commission, working with WisDOT and local governments, develop a Regional Safety Implementation Plan (RSIP) that will identify a list of intersections and corridors along the Region's arterial streets and highways with the most severe crash rates in each county.
 These intersections and corridors would be prioritized based on the nature of the crashes and frequency of the crashes resulting in fatalities and serious injuries.
-This prioritization would provide a basis by for the State and local governments to identify intersections and corridors for further, more detailed safety studies and in the identification and prioritization of projects for Federal and State Highway Safety Improvement (HSIP) funds.
+This prioritization would provide a basis for the State and local governments to identify intersections and corridors for further, more detailed safety studies and in the identification and prioritization of projects for Federal and State Highway Safety Improvement (HSIP) funds.
 The recommended study would also identify a list of corrective measures to reduce the number and severity of crashes.

-The Plan recommends that the Commission initiate a study to identify transportation facilities-streets, highways and other transportation facilities (e.g. bus stops and park-ride lots)-located in low-lying areas (e.g. within 100-year flood plains) that are susceptible to flooding and identify potential improvements and adjacent roadway facilities that could serve as alternative routes when flooding occurs that would help the regional transportation system become more resilient to flooding.
+VISION 2050 recommends that the Commission initiate a study to identify transportation facilities-streets, highways and other transportation facilities (e.g. bus stops and park-ride lots)-located in low-lying areas (e.g. within 100-year flood plains) that are susceptible to flooding and identify potential improvements and adjacent roadway facilities that could serve as alternative routes when flooding occurs that would help the regional transportation system become more resilient to flooding.
 Improving the Region's transportation system resiliency to flooding is expected to become increasingly important given the projected increase in frequency of large storm events.